MeztliRA/gemdot/README.md

 # gemdot
-A CLI app to store your notes written in go
+A CLI app to store your notes.

+written in go.